uio-bmi/immuneML/docs/source/tutorials.rst

   - :ref:`How to train and assess a receptor or repertoire-level ML classifier`
   - :ref:`How to apply previously trained ML models to a new dataset`
   - :ref:`How to perform an exploratory data analysis`
-  - :ref:`How to simulate antigen/disease-associated signals in AIRR datasets`
+  - :ref:`How to simulate antigen or disease-associated signals in AIRR datasets`

 .. toctree::
   :maxdepth: 1